Codecademy/docs/content/cybersecurity/concepts/risk-management/risk-management.md

 # Risk Management

-A detailed process of identifying factors that could damage or disclose data, evaluating those factors, and implementing careful solutions for mitigating or reducing risk.
+**Risk management** is a detailed process of identifying factors that could damage or disclose data, evaluating those factors, and implementing careful solutions for mitigating or reducing risk.

 ## Risk Management In-Use: